graezykev/ts-eslint-standard-js/steps.md

 What's more, your `lint` script might include additional flags or options specific to your project, NPM scripts, with more semantic indicators, allow you to abstract away those complex commands or tool configurations.

+I have another post on [How to Normalise Your Git Commit and Push Processes](https://github.com/graezykev/normalise-your-git-commit-and-push/blob/main/steps.md), leveraging the NPM scripts, check it out for more imaginations can happen.

 ## 5. Linting React & React Hooks

 JavaScript Standard Style is Less opinionated about JSX formatting and largely leaves JSX as-is.
 In a React project, you should integrate with React-specific linting rules for ESLint.
 The generally accepted configures are [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and [eslint-plugin-react-hooks](https://github.com/facebook/react/tree/main/packages/eslint-plugin-react-hooks), enforcing some best practices of writing React code.